-shows that the index on an "excluding housing, purchase of vehicles, money gifts and remittance" basis (Chart 15[1])-which is compiled so as to make it similar to items used for estimating GDP-bottomed out in the third quarter last year, after falling back sharply in the second quarter from the front-loaded increase in demand, and has tended to pick up moderately since the fourth quarter, with the fluctuations smoothed out.
-The total expenditure in the Survey of Household Economy (in real terms; two-or-more-person households) has continued to be more or less flat since the summer, after decreasing significantly in the second quarter in response to the front-loaded increase in demand, notably in durable consumer goods.
+As for statistics on the demand side, consumption expenditure in the Family Income and Expenditure Survey (in real terms; two-or-more-person households) shows that the index on an "excluding housing, purchase of vehicles, money gifts and remittance" basis (Chart 16[1])-which is compiled so as to make it similar to items used for estimating GDP-tended to pick up moderately in the third and fourth quarters last year, after falling back sharply in the second quarter from the front-loaded increase in demand, but it registered a slight decrease in January-February compared with the fourth quarter.
+The total expenditure in the Survey Household Economy (in real terms: two-or-more-person households)-which had continued to be more or less flat since the summer, after decreasing significantly in the second quarter in response to the front-loaded increase in demand, notably in durable consumer goods-declined somewhat in January-February relative to the fourth quarter.

-Looking at indicators related to consumer confidence, the consumer confidence index-which had become cautious since the summer last year-has recently shown signs of picking up (Chart 17).
+Looking at indicators related to consumer confidence, the consumer confidence index-which had become cautious since the summer last year-has recently shown signs of picking up (Chart 18).